eddieantonio/brainmuck.rs/README.md

    call `mprotect()` with `PROT_EXEC` as a page cannot be at `PROT_WRITE` and `PROT_EXEC` at the same time (very sensible!).

-For practical purposes, use a different crate to use `mmap` Fr
+For practical purposes, use a different crate to use `mmap` memory from within Rust.

 License
 =======